WealthShield Partners LLC Buys 23,442 Shares of Truist Financial Co. (NYSE:TFC)

-Several other institutional investors and hedge funds have also bought and sold shares of the stock.
-Edmp Inc. lifted its holdings in Truist Financial by 17.4% in the 2nd quarter.
-Edmp Inc. now owns 77,342 shares of the insurance provider’s stock worth $2,347,000 after buying an additional 11,458 shares during the period.
-Level Four Advisory Services LLC lifted its holdings in Truist Financial by 19.2% in the 2nd quarter.
-Level Four Advisory Services LLC now owns 113,783 shares of the insurance provider’s stock worth $3,453,000 after buying an additional 18,337 shares during the period.
-Keybank National Association OH lifted its holdings in Truist Financial by 1.1% in the 2nd quarter.
-Keybank National Association OH now owns 116,752 shares of the insurance provider’s stock worth $3,543,000 after buying an additional 1,289 shares during the period.
-SG Americas Securities LLC lifted its holdings in Truist Financial by 329.0% in the 2nd quarter.
-SG Americas Securities LLC now owns 87,692 shares of the insurance provider’s stock worth $2,661,000 after buying an additional 67,250 shares during the period.
-Finally, Douglas Lane & Associates LLC lifted its holdings in Truist Financial by 6.3% in the 3rd quarter.
-Douglas Lane & Associates LLC now owns 1,544,537 shares of the insurance provider’s stock worth $44,189,000 after buying an additional 91,579 shares during the period.
-71.11% of the stock is currently owned by institutional investors.
+Several other institutional investors and hedge funds have also bought and sold shares of the business.
+Godsey & Gibb Inc. lifted its holdings in Truist Financial by 7.4% in the 3rd quarter.
+Godsey & Gibb Inc. now owns 436,845 shares of the insurance provider’s stock worth $12,498,000 after buying an additional 30,031 shares during the period.
+Forsta AP Fonden lifted its holdings in Truist Financial by 4.7% in the 3rd quarter.
+Forsta AP Fonden now owns 311,400 shares of the insurance provider’s stock worth $8,909,000 after buying an additional 14,100 shares during the period.
+Mn Services Vermogensbeheer B.V. lifted its holdings in Truist Financial by 1.4% in the 3rd quarter.
+Mn Services Vermogensbeheer B.V. now owns 641,700 shares of the insurance provider’s stock worth $18,359,000 after buying an additional 9,000 shares during the period.
+Patton Albertson Miller Group LLC lifted its holdings in Truist Financial by 6.3% in the 3rd quarter.
+Patton Albertson Miller Group LLC now owns 30,022 shares of the insurance provider’s stock worth $859,000 after buying an additional 1,790 shares during the period.
+Finally, NorthRock Partners LLC lifted its holdings in Truist Financial by 22.0% in the 3rd quarter.
+NorthRock Partners LLC now owns 9,419 shares of the insurance provider’s stock worth $269,000 after buying an additional 1,696 shares during the period.
+Hedge funds and other institutional investors own 71.11% of the company’s stock.

 Analyst Ratings Changes

 TFC has been the subject of several research analyst reports.
-Evercore ISI increased their price objective on Truist Financial from $31.00 to $33.00 and gave the stock an “in-line” rating in a report on Monday, November 20th.
-Odeon Capital Group upgraded Truist Financial from a “hold” rating to a “buy” rating and set a $40.45 price objective for the company in a report on Thursday, December 14th.
-Bank of America upgraded Truist Financial from a “neutral” rating to a “buy” rating and set a $43.00 price objective for the company in a report on Thursday.
-StockNews.com cut Truist Financial from a “hold” rating to a “sell” rating in a research note on Friday, December 29th.
-Finally, Barclays raised their target price on Truist Financial from $40.00 to $42.00 and gave the company an “equal weight” rating in a research note on Tuesday, January 2nd.
+Jefferies Financial Group dropped their price objective on Truist Financial from $31.00 to $28.00 in a report on Tuesday, October 10th.
+Keefe, Bruyette & Woods upgraded Truist Financial from a “market perform” rating to an “outperform” rating and dropped their price objective for the stock from $37.00 to $36.00 in a report on Wednesday, September 20th.
+Morgan Stanley lowered their target price on Truist Financial from $40.00 to $38.00 and set an “equal weight” rating for the company in a research note on Monday, December 4th.
+Bank of America upgraded Truist Financial from a “neutral” rating to a “buy” rating and set a $43.00 target price for the company in a research note on Thursday.
+Finally, Raymond James raised their target price on Truist Financial from $34.00 to $41.00 and gave the company an “outperform” rating in a research note on Friday.
 One investment analyst has rated the stock with a sell rating, nine have assigned a hold rating and nine have given a buy rating to the company.
 According to data from MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $38.53.

 Insiders Place Their Bets